Ompatel12-doce/Code_Ke_Aashiqz/README.md

 ## Difficulties

-- While making game, it was very diificult for us to have a background.
+- While making game, it was very difficult for us to have a background.
 - We wanted to have an obstacle 'bomb' such that on encountering it, the snake dies and the game ends.

 ## Steps to make this game